 Sierra College participates in the following financial aid programs:

-- Extended Opportunity Programs and Services Grants (EOPS); and
+- Extended Opportunity Programs and Services (EOPS) Grants

 Pell Grant Lifetime Maximum

 Effective fall 2012, students can only receive Pell Grants for 6 years or 12 semesters of full-time enrollment at all 2 and 4 year schools across the nation.
 Sierra College defines full-time enrollment as 12 or more units.
 Students enrolled less than full-time will have their lifetime eligibility adjusted accordingly.
-Students may monitor their lifetime eligibility at https://www.nslds.ed.gov/nslds_SA/SaFinShowSummary.do .
 The maximum students can use in a lifetime is 600%.
+Students planning to complete a program and/or transfer within two years must complete 30 units per year or 15 units per semester.

 Financial Aid Satisfactory Academic Progress

-Federal regulations require that all financial aid recipients make financial aid satisfactory academic progress and remain in good academic standing.
+Federal regulations require that all financial aid recipients make financial aid satshy;isshy;facshy;toshy;ry acshy;ashy;demshy;ic progress and remain in good academic standing.
 At Sierra College, academic progress is reviewed at the end of each semester.
 Students who do not complete any units in the semester will be terminated from financial aid as soon as grades are available.

 Determining Enrollment Status